PossibleLlama/worklog/docs/README.md

-To install worklog, you can download the latest version from [github][GithubReleases], choose version you want, unzip the folder, and add the approperiate binary for your machine, to a location on your machines PATH.
+To install worklog, you can download the latest version from [github][GithubReleases], choose version you want, unzip the folder, and add the appropriate binary for your machine, to a location on your machines PATH.

-There is both a windows executeable, as well as a linux binary.
+There is both a windows executable, as well as a linux binary.

 ### Linux